sielerjm/michaelsieler/Career/postdoc.rst

 **Multi-omic Microbiome Analysis**

-- Integrated multi-omic data (16S rRNA gene sequencing, metagenomics, metatranscriptomics, and metabolomics) to provide a comprehensive view of the gut microbiome and its functional potential.
+- Integrated multivariate multi-omic data (16S rRNA gene sequencing, metagenomics, metatranscriptomics, and metabolomics) to provide a comprehensive view of the gut microbiome and its functional potential.